 2. WrestleMania 32 also set the record for the shortest ever match at WrestleMania when The Rock defeated Erick Rowan in six seconds in an impromptu match, beating the record from WrestleMania XXIV when Kane defeated Chavo Guerrero in 11 seconds.
 Moments after announcing the record attendance, the Wyatt Family interrupted The Rock leading to the short-lived match between Rocky and Rowan.
 After the match, John Cena returned to save The Rock from an attack by the Wyatt Family.

 3. Shane McMahon wrestled his first match at the showcase of immortals in 15 years as he came up short in his attempt to gain control of Raw losing to The Undertaker in only the third ever Hell in a Cell match at WrestleMania.
 A missed elbow drop by Shane O’Mac off the top of the Cell was the highlight of the night.
 Despite losing the match, Shane would run Raw for the next few weeks before being appointed Smackdown commissioner when the brand extension returned.
 Undertaker was originally slotted to face John Cena at WrestleMania 32 but Cena would need to undergo shoulder surgery in January meaning he would not compete at WrestleMania for the first time since WrestleMania XIX.

 5. League of Nations picked up a surprise win over fan favourites New Day.
-After the match, Bad News Barrett said there are no three men in history that can match them, which was cue for Mick Foley, Shawn Michaels and Stone Cold Steve Austin to come and take out the group.
+After the match, Bad News Barrett said there are no three men in history that can match them, which was the cue for Mick Foley, Shawn Michaels and Stone Cold Steve Austin to come and take out the group.
 The next night on Raw, League of Nations kicked Barrett out of the group while Sheamus, Rusev and Alberto Del Rio quietly went there separate ways soon after.
-Batista turned down a spot to be a fourth man to take down the League of Nations but had other commitments to film Guardians of the Galaxy 2.
+Batista turned down a spot to be the fourth man to take down the League of Nations as he had other commitments to film Guardians of the Galaxy 2.